Greeley Sexual Abuse Lawyer

 You may have a valid case even if your experience doesn’t match what people picture as “typical” abuse.
 Civil law includes many forms of misconduct:

-- Exploitation of minors by adults in positions of trust
+• Exploitation of minors by adults in positions of trust, including crimes involving a child such as sexual contact or sex offenses

 Who Can Be Sued for Abuse?

 Civil lawsuits target both abusers and those who enabled them.
-We investigate:
+Our sexual abuse lawyers in Greeley investigate:

 Some groups try to limit responsibility by blaming survivors or claiming they didn’t know.
 Others rely on confusing chains of command or incomplete documentation.
 We know how to fight those defenses.
 Institutional accountability requires legal pressure.
 We do not stop until we uncover the truth.